IgniteUI/help-topics/topics/02_Controls/igHtmlEditor/01_igHtmlEditor_Adding_igHtmlEditor.md

 	    });
 		```

 		>**Note:** The Infragistics loader is a quick and efficient way to reference the required files.
 However, you can reference them manually.
-For more information, see the "[Using JavaScript Resouces in Ignite UI](Deployment-Guide-JavaScript-Resources.html)" topic in the [Related Content](#related-content) section.
+For more information, see the "[Using JavaScript Resouces in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html)" topic in the [Related Content](#related-content) section.

 	3. Initialize the igHtmlEditor